-You may also have heard the term ‘life assurance’; this is the same thing as life insurance, and the two terms are often used interchangeably.
+You may also have heard the term ‘life assurance’.
+This is the same thing as life insurance, and the two terms are often used interchangeably.

 Here’s a tip: Avoid taking out health insurance that offers combined life insurance cover.
 This is commonplace in Thailand with companies like AIA, which we’ll get onto in a minute or two.

-Premiums are extremely flexible, and there’s something for all budgets.
-Even if all you have is 500 Baht a month to spare, you can still get some cover.
+Premiums are extremely flexible and there’s something for all budgets.
+Even if all you have is 1,000 Baht a month to spare, you can still get some cover.

-4. What Are The Different Types Of Life Insurance?
+4. What Are the Different Types of Life Insurance?

 Your policy will be tailored to your individual needs, with additional optional cover for things like critical illness and disability.
 But the core policy itself is likely to fall into one of two categories:

-A policy with a set duration limit on the coverage period.
+- Term Insurance: A policy with a set duration limit on the coverage period.
 Once the policy is expired, it is up to the policy owner to decide whether to renew the term life insurance policy or to let the coverage end.
 This type of insurance policy contrasts with permanent life insurance, in which duration extends until the policy owner reaches 100 years of age (i.e. death).

 5. What Documentation Will I Need?

-Surprisingly you’ll need very little.
-The main task is filling out the forms, which require your medical history and personal information such as where you live and what you do for work.
-Aside from this, you’ll need a copy of your passport and proof of address.
+Surprisingly, you’ll need very little.
+The main task is filling out the forms, which require your medical history and personal information such as where you live and your occupation.

 Depending on your policy, the company may request that you have a medical.
-This will be paid for by the company and can be completed at any of their designated private hospitals in Thailand.
+This will be paid for by the insurance company and can be completed at any of their designated private hospitals in Thailand.

 I didn’t need a medical for my policy, and you might not either.
 In a way I wish they had requested one; that way I would have had a free check up!

-6. How Can I Be Sure My Partner/Children Will Get The Money?
+6. How Can I Be Sure My Partner/Children Will Get the Money?

-Well the first step to ensuring that your policy is valid under all the conditions you expect it to is to ensure you are properly advised.
+The first step to ensuring that your policy is valid under all the conditions you expect it to be is to ensure you are properly advised.

 Also consider that if, like mine, your partner is a non-native English speaker, you will want a policy with a reputable company that won’t become evasive in the event that you pass away.

 I don’t know about you, but should something happen to me, I want the process to be smooth and handled with sensitivity by a company who respects my wife’s position.

 - You have to take out the policy with the SE Asia-based branch of the company.

 The good news is that you can transfer a policy back to the UK (or your home country) that has been taken out in Thailand.

-8. Shall I Take A Policy Out With AIA Or Another Thai Company?
+8. Shall I Take a Policy out with AIA Or Another Thai Company?